Hard link and Symbolic link

 Symbolic link is just a shortcut file.
 Usually a shortcut file points out to a specific data or object, the symbolic link makes that the existing file is actually present there.
 When the symbolic link is generated on MacOS in the exact location as that of the original file, the message of ‘file exists’ pops up.
 On the contrary, if the symbolic link is generated somewhere else and then shifted to the same location as that of the original file, it exists as a copy of the original file.

-Comparison between Hard Link and Soft Link:
+Comparison between Hard Link and Symbolic link (Soft Link):